chethan6044/Chethan-/README.md

 # Chethan-

 This is my first Git Repository
 <br>
-Author - Chethan kumar B
+Author - Chethan